Uncertainties in the Galactic dark matter distribution: an update: Methodology

 In Paper I \cite{2019JCAP...03..033B}, we fixed $\Omega_{\rm 0, tot}$, whose value is known with a small uncertainty, and $V_{\odot}$, and we varied $R_0$ in the range 7.5-8.5 kpc.
 Each time $R_0$ is specified, $V_0$ was derived following the above equation.
 The generous range of variation for $R_0$ was in part compensating for having kept fixed $V_{\odot}$, thus neglecting its uncertainty.
 In this work we rather fix $\Omega_{\rm 0, tot}$ and $R_0$, which has been recently precisely measured (see below), and we vary $V_0$ within measured uncertainties.
 Each time $V_0$ is specified, $V_{\odot}$ is obtained by means of equation \eqref{eq:sun_angular_velocity}.
 That is, the quantities $V_0$ and $V_\odot$ self-consistently satisfy constraints on the Solar total velocity in the tangential direction, which is estimated with high precision \cite{DrimmelPoggio18}.

 We assume the DM is a smooth, spherically-symmetric component whose distribution is described by a generalized Navarro-Frenk-White (gNFW) profile \cite{1996MNRAS.278..488Z, 2001ApJ...555..504W} (in appendices \ref{App:burkert_profile} and \ref{App:einasto_profile} we show the results for the Burkert \cite{Burkert_1995} and Einasto \cite{1965TrAlm...5...87E} DM density profiles, respectively).
 For the baryonic matter, we adopt a set of several baryonic morphologies $\mathcal{M}_i$ -- motivated by observations -- that bracket the systematic uncertainty on the distribution of the baryonic mass in our Galaxy \cite{2015NatPh..11..245I}.
+A complete description of the the baryonic morphology catalog can be found in \cite{2015NatPh..11..245I, 2019JCAP...03..033B} and references therein.
 We also account for the uncertainty on the total baryonic mass by normalizing the stellar disk profile to the stellar surface density at the Sun’s position $\Sigma_*$ and by normalizing the bulge mass using the microlensing optical depth towards the galactic center $\langle\tau\rangle$.

 Our analysis has, thus, the following free parameters: $V_0$, $\Theta$, $\mathcal{M}_i$, $\langle\tau\rangle$ and $\Sigma_*$; where $\Theta=(R_s, \rho_0, \gamma)$ correspond to the parameters of the DM density profile, i.e. the profile scale radius, the local DM density and the profile inner slope, respectively.
 We scan a discrete grid composed of 50 values for $\rho_0$ linearly spaced in the range [0, 1] $\rm GeV/cm^3$, 50 values for $R_s$ logarithmically spaced in the range [5, 100] kpc, 15 values of $\gamma$ linearly spaced in the range [0, 1.5], 10 values of $V_0$ linearly spaced in the range [218, 240] km/s, and 30 morphologies $\mathcal{M}_i$.
 For $\langle\tau\rangle$ and $\Sigma_*$ we use 10 values each, linearly spaces in the range [-2$\sigma$, +2$\sigma$].
 At each point of this seven-dimensional grid, observed and predicted rotation velocities are compared by means of a $\chi^2$ statistics given by